+e.
 Counseling Services

-a.
+i.
 Personal Counseling

-Students are recommended to contact the Department of Student Affairs with their concerns as early as possible to prevent any issue from becoming more severe.
-Personal counseling provides guidance on a wide range of issues including (but not limited to) life and college balance, self-confidence, physical health, crisis intervention, professionalism, life transitions, identity issues, decision-making, resilience building, trauma & recovery, and other mental and physical health issues.
+Students are recommended to contact the Department of Student Affairs with their concerns as early as possible to prevent any issue becoming more severe.
+Personal counselling provides guidance on a wide range of issues including (but not limited to) life and college balance, self-confidence, physical health, crisis intervention, professionalism, life transitions, identity issues, decision making, resilience building, trauma & recovery, and other mental and physical health issues.

-b.
+ii.
 Elective Clerkship Counseling

 Students during rotations are provided with clerkship counseling regarding which clerkships/ Electives would help them achieve their professional goals.
-All third-year medical students have access to clinical advisors who assists them in developing their senior schedule of medical electives.
+All third-year medical students have access to clinical advisors who assist them in developing their senior schedule of medical electives.
 Clinical advisors also assist students in identifying suitable postgraduate or residency programs, guide students in acquiring letters of recommendation in support of a student's postgraduate or residency applications and help students establish a network of contacts for further guidance.

-c.
+iii.
 Psychological Counseling

 Support is provided for issues related to: - anxiety, depression, attention deficit disorder, substance abuse, eating disorders, stress management, career problems, major mental illnesses, marital concerns, sexual dysfunction, and grief management, as well as child, adolescent, and family concerns.
 Many safeguards are in place to ensure privacy and confidentiality regarding inquiries and treatment.
-The Department of Student Affairs provides easy access to information regarding benefits, choice of clinician, and available treatments through a confidential phone number for basic science as well as clinical students: +592 265 7652 - Ext.
+The Department of Student Affairs provides easy access to information regarding benefits, choice of clinician, and available treatments through confidential phone numbers for basic science as well as clinical students: +592 265 7652 - Ext.
 1205.
-A list of counselors is available to the students to choose from based on their personal preferences and according to their insurance plan.
+A list of counsellors is available for the students to choose from based on their personal preference and according to their insurance plan.

-d.
+iv.
 Career and Residency Counseling